 The Company's consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities in the ordinary course of business.
-The Company has experienced negative cash flows from operations and had an accumulated deficit of \$772.1 million as of March 31, 2023.
-As of March 31, 2023, the Company had \$360.0 million of cash, cash equivalents and short-term and long-term investments.
-The Company expects such resources will be sufficient to fund the Company's operating expenses and capital expenditure requirements into the first half of 2025.
+The Company has experienced negative cash flows from operations and had an accumulated deficit of \$899.7 million as of September 30, 2023.
+As of September 30, 2023, the Company had \$437.2 million of cash, cash equivalents and investments.
+The Company expects such resources will be sufficient to fund the Company's operating expenses and capital expenditure requirements through 2025.

 On February 28, 2022, the Company entered into a sales agreement (the "Sales Agreement"), with Cowen and Company, LLC ("Cowen"), with respect to an at-the-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, par value \$0.01 per share, having an aggregate offering price of up to \$200 million (the "Shares") through Cowen as its sales agent.
-Through March 31, 2023, the Company has sold 4.2 million shares of common stock for net proceeds of \$63.8 million pursuant to the at-the-market offering program (see Note 8 "Stockholders' Equity"), including 0.9 million shares for net proceeds of \$17.2 million during the three months ended March 31, 2023.
+On September 12, 2023, the Company and Cowen entered into an amendment (the "Amended Sales Agreement") pursuant to which the aggregate offering amount available under the at-the-market offering program was reduced to \$180.0 million.
+Through September 30, 2023, the Company has sold 4.2 million shares of common stock for net proceeds of \$63.8 million pursuant to the at-the-market offering program (see Note 8 "Stockholders' Equity"), including 0.9 million shares for net proceeds of \$17.2 million during the nine months ended September 30, 2023.